vishal11680/Unit10/Analysis/AnalysisandForecast.md

 *	Proposed spending for National Holidays

 The indicators will be converted into individual  vectors and subsequently converted into time series.
 The correlation of the indicators will then be tested against the As Is exports for Chulwalar.

-###Forecasting models

-* Ses : Simple Exponential Smoothing model
-* Holts Model
-* Holts Winter Model